sailfish009/openstructure/modules/seq/base/doc/seq.rst

     Static method, that returns a new :class:`ProfileColumn` with amino acid frequencies given from the BLOSUM62 substitution matrix.

+  .. method:: HHblitsNullModel()

+    Static method, that returns a new :class:`ProfileColumn` with amino acid frequencies as set in HHblits output.

   .. method:: GetFreq(aa)

     :return: Frequency of *aa*